jshan88/jshan-loyalty-program/README.md

 # jshan-loyalty-program
-simple loyalty program - a small, side project that i'm wokring on off-work. (toy project)
+simple loyalty program - a small, side project that i'm wokring on off-work.

 # Current Process ; 25%
 ■■■■■■■■■■■■■■■##################################################